cdsap/Pagan/README.md

 ...
 ```
 ## Metrics
-Pagan provides a report of the variants under experimentation based on the Develocity API information of the builds:
+Telltale provides a report of the variants under experimentation based on the Develocity API information of the builds:
 * Build duration
 * Duration grouped by Task Type
 * Duration by Task Path